disqus/gutter/README.rst

 .. code:: python

-    chimera.input(input1, input2)
+    gutter.input(input1, input2)
-    chimera.active('my cool feature', input3, exclusive=True)
+    gutter.active('my cool feature', input3, exclusive=True)

 In the above example, since ``exclusive=True`` is passed, the switch named ``'my cool feature'`` is **only** checked against ``input3``, and not ``input1`` or ``input2``.
 The ``exclusive=True`` argument is not persistant, so the next call to ``active()`` without ``exclusive=True`` will again use the globally defined inputs.

 Signals
 =======

-Chimera provides 4 total signals to connect to: 3 about changes to Switches, and 1 about errors applying Conditions.
-They are all avilable from the ``chimera.signals`` module
+Gutter provides 4 total signals to connect to: 3 about changes to Switches, and 1 about errors applying Conditions.
+They are all avilable from the ``gutter.signals`` module

 Switch Signals
 ~~~~~~~~~~~~~~